 Why are we not able to stay with a dog?

-We love animals and have a dog, cat, chickens, a chameleon and rabbits, all of which don’t feel comfortable with visiting dogs!
+We have our own dog and rabbits who may not feel comfortable with visiting dogs!
 We also find that some people have chosen to come and stay here because we offer pet-free accommodation (either they have an allergy or one person is scared of dogs), so it is important that they know we will remain dog–free in the back garden.

 By coming away to stay without their dog, several guests have said they enjoyed doing different activities without the usual restrictions.